 For those as unfamiliar as I was with Ipsy, it is a beauty subscription that for only ten dollars a month customers receive a monthly sampling of up to 5 to 6 beauty products.
-“So like Birchbox,” I asked proud to show off my hip knowledge of retail to my Generation Z assistant.
+“So like Birchbox,” I asked proudly to show off my hip knowledge of retail to my Generation Z assistant.

-At first she gave a look of total disgust before quickly forcing a kind smile, “ya, except better.”
+At first, she gave a look of total disgust before quickly forcing a kind smile, “ya, except better.”

 So I started digging, and I felt myself so inspired by this company’s success story that I couldn’t wait to share my findings and ask myself, as well as you my reader, “just how much will social media influence the minds, lives, and ideas of future generations?”